Why understanding conservatory planning permission is essential to avoid falling foul of the rules

-“There is no real difference in gaining planning permission for a sunroom, orangery or conservatory,” says Richard Bennett, designer surveyor at Room Outside.
-“Most small conservatories and sunrooms can be built under permitted development, but you may still need sign off in terms of conservatory building regulations.”
+“There is no real difference in gaining planning permission for a sunroom, orangery or conservatory,” adds Richard Bennett, sales director at Room Outside.
+“Most small conservatories and sunrooms can be built under permitted development, but you may still need sign off on bigger structures."

-- You are building a conservatory to the side of your house and it will be higher than 4m or of a width more than half the house
+Or, if you are building a conservatory to the side of your house and it will be higher than 4m, or of a width more than half the house, then permitted development rights will no longer apply.

 - The conservatory is of a design that uses materials different to those used elsewhere on the exterior of your house